Antalya Airport: Ground transport

 There are 2 city buses that serve Antalya Airport (number 600 and 800).
 Route number 600 goes to/from Otogar (city bus station) and route number 800 goes to/from Lara.
 Also, Havaş shuttles serve the airport to/from 5M Migros shopping centre.
 The Antalya Tramway has been extended to the airport to provide a railway link to the city.

-Antalya Airfield Command

-There is a military base on the western side of the airport, serviced by the third runway (18R / 36L), which is reserved for use by the Turkish Air Force.